Knot Categorification from Mirror Symmetry, Part II: Lagrangians: Equivariant Homological Mirror Symmetry

-In making the action of mirror symmetry manifest via \eqref{XAY}, we would describe every brane of ${\MDy}$ and the corresponding brane of ${\MDx}$ in terms of its a projective resolution -- as a complex bounded from the right all of whose terms are the direct sums of $T_{\cal C}$'s or corresponding $P_{\cal C}$'s as in \eqref{fca}, with maps between them which we can identify.
+In making the action of mirror symmetry manifest via \eqref{XAY}, we would describe every brane of ${\MDy}$ and the corresponding brane of ${\MDx}$ in terms of its a projective resolution -- as a complex bounded from the right all of whose terms are the direct sums of $T_{\cal C}$'s or corresponding $P_{\cal C}$'s as in \eqref{fca0}, with maps between them which we can identify.
 These complexes describe sequences of cones in derived category - where each cone map is a prescription for taking connected sums of the $T_{\cal C}$-branes at appropriate intersections.
+Explicit construction of the complexes for ${\mathfrak{su}_2}$ is given in \cite{ALR}.

 We get an equivalent, but dual description of mirror symmetry by starting with the description of ${\MDy}$ in terms of its right thimbles $I_{\cal C}$.
 A right thimble $I_{\cal C}$, as we described in previous section, corresponds to a simple module $S_{\cal C}$ of the algebra $A$, which are vanishing Lagrangians on $Y$, and injective modules of $A^{\vee}$ in \eqref{AlgebraAV}.
 Any brane in ${\MDy}$ is described in terms of its injective resolution by the right thimbles -- a complex, bounded from the left, all of whose terms are direct sums of the $I_{\cal C}$ branes and their degree shifts.
 Described in this way, ${\MDy}$ becomes the same as the derived category of left $A^{\vee}$-modules where